demisto/content/Packs/GoogleVertexAI/Integrations/GoogleVertexAI/README.md

 Model Development

 Once the New API for (PaLM for Chat & Text) is released to the public from Google, then this integration will be modified to support quick integration.
 This integration is using an early version of Generative AI API from Google.
 So, you are expected to face some challenges.
+***
 ## The setup steps as following:
-Create a new project on Google Cloud (Recommended instead of using existing project) Enable Vertex AI API
+1. Create a new project on Google Cloud (Recommended instead of using existing project)
+2. Enable Vertex AI API
-Configure Consent Page
+3. Configure Consent Page
-Create OAuth Client ID
+4. Create OAuth Client ID
-Generate Authentication Code (OAuth Code)
+5. Generate Authentication Code (OAuth Code)
-Setup XSOAR Instance
+6. Setup XSOAR Instance
-Testing Command
+7. Testing Command

-Troubleshooting
+Last Section will be Troubleshooting; the test button is not working with OAuth2 Method
+***
 If you have a knowledge of Google Cloud Administration, you can configure the project & API and skip directly to step 2.

 ## Step 1: Create a new project on Google Cloud